shobhit-mittra/vsd_pd_workshop/Theory.md

 <a id="soc_os"></a>
 ### SoC using OpenSource Tools :

-A basic System-On-Chip (commany reffered as SoC) serves as the heart to most of the intricate electronic systems.
+A basic System-On-Chip (commany referred as SoC) serves as the heart to most of the intricate electronic systems.
 The components required to create an ASIC can be visualised via the image below :

 ![ASIC Requirements](/images/theory/digital_asic_design_req.png)